 Three-party agreement on salary compensation from the Danish state

 A new three-party agreement was agreed between the Danish Government and the Danish labour market's parties on 15 March 2020.
 On 24 March 2020, a final bill was passed on the salary compensation scheme.
+On 18 April 2020, the parties agreed to extend all aid packages from 9 June 2020 to 8 July 2020, including the salary compensation scheme.

 - It is a requirement that the company does not terminate any employees while receiving salary compensation.